GDevelopApp/GDevelop-documentation/docs/gdevelop5/education/index.md

 - Announcements and ads;
 - GDevelop gaming page.

-Also, student accounts have access to the version history feature for Cloud projects: they can go back to any previous save they made.
+Student accounts also have access to the version history feature for Cloud projects: they can go back to any previous save they made.